Nothing beats a cold cocktail on a hot summer's day.

 It's time to channel your inner mixologist and shake things up.
 Cocktails first; then maracas.
 Then your booty once you've had a few.
 If you're shaking the cat, it's time to stop.

-Gin is the classic summer cocktail base so we've compiled three of our favourites – with a bonus rum option in case juniper isn't for u-niper.
+Gin is the classic summer cocktail base so we've compiled a few of our favourites – with some alternative options in case juniper isn't for u-niper.

 (That joke gets funnier the more you imbibe.)

 We'll be updating this list over the coming weeks so don't forget to check back.
 Who knows what you'll find?

 More cocktails recipes, most likely.
 That's the point of the article.
 But additional ones…

 Summer cocktail recipes

 A premium gin brand imagined and distilled in Grasse, France.
 44°N Gin is a new modern gin that evokes the sun and glamour of the Mediterranean.

 Known as 'the fragrance capital of the world', Grasse is a pretty great place to create botanicals – and 44°N is a pretty great gin.

 Drinking one of these White Negronis in the garden may be the closest you get to a summer holiday so enjoy.